 - One can choose to use or exclude the Condon-Shortley phase factor of (-1)m with the associated Legendre functions.

-- The spherical harmonic transforms are proven to be accurate to approximately degree 2800, corresponding to a spatial resolution of better than 4 arc minutes.
+- The spherical harmonic transforms are accurate to approximately degree 2800, corresponding to a spatial resolution of better than 4 arc minutes.

 - Routines are included for performing localized multitaper spectral analyses.